 Let’s talk about the features that make this electric shaver a top choice for shaving with sensitive skin.

 There are four impressive main shaving elements that work synergistically to remove the most hairs in one stroke, over any competing shaver.

-The Braun Series 9 foils has holes that are arranged using the Voronoi tessellation principle, which allows for the maximum number of apertures without compromising strength.
+The Braun Series 9 foils have holes that are arranged using the Voronoi tessellation principle, which allows for the maximum number of apertures without compromising strength.

 This special design means the foils are super thin, yet strong, with hundreds of cutting holes.
-Which translates to a close shave with minimal irritation and more hairs cut with fewer passes.
+This translates to a close shave with minimal irritation and more hairs cut with fewer passes.

 Middle Trimmer Elements